Friday, November 15, 2024

 4) I mentioned predictability but the twist near the end of the picture is genuinely startling, and perversely entertaining.
 Each candidate's major flaw (they're human, it's part of the package) is exposed and used against them; one candidate's flaw does manage to highlight the contrast between the candidate's character and the church's-- what said flaw has to do with the candidate's actual qualifications versus the church's ideas of what those qualifications should be.

-5) The bomb serves to remind the cardinals-- and us-- of the world outside of the conclave, that everything the cardinals argue feverishly over-- tradition vs reform, corruption, sexuality, loyalty, betrayal-- all involve issues within a two thousand plus year old institution that is struggling to find relevance in this digitally demented world.
+6) The bomb serves to remind the cardinals-- and us-- of the world outside of the conclave, that everything the cardinals argue feverishly over-- tradition vs reform, corruption, sexuality, loyalty, betrayal-- all involve issues within a two thousand plus year old institution that is struggling to find relevance in this digitally demented world.
 So the church may (or may not) have chosen its new Holy Father, fine; what's next?
-That's when the real story begins.
+That's where the real story begins.

 First published in Businessworld 11.12.24